Proxy-Phaethon/Proxy-Phaethon/README.md

 # zia hawwa rasheed

-MSc Computer Science @ University of Birmingham *(in progress)*, building **Chaos** — a language that turns one syntax into every language. learning computational linguistics — where code meets how humans actually communicate
+MSc Computer Science @ University of Birmingham *(in progress)*, building **Chaos**: a language that turns one syntax into every language. learning computational linguistics; where code meets how humans actually communicate

 </div>